Why We Are Not Producing Better Leaders

 True leadership is a process that must be practiced every day to be effective.
 It’s like a maintenance drug for high blood pressure that must be taken daily to avoid potentially dire consequences.
 It’s like athletes, amateur or professional, who continually works hard to improve their already exceptional abilities in order to become better and more competitive.
 It is the same way any other professional works to become better, including:

 - Musicians & Singers

 This leads to the Professional Leadership Process™, which is an individualized, continuously improving leadership development process based on innate qualities, personality and abilities that is practiced every day incorporating regular reflection and coaching.
-The leadership development approach detailed in the book, The Path to Professional Leadership, is designed to be learned once and adaptable to almost any situation the leader or potential leader may encounter.
+The leadership development approach detailed in the book, The Path to Elite Level Leadership, is designed to be learned once and adaptable to almost any situation the leader or potential leader may encounter.